wirc-sjsu/FMR/README.md

 ### Create/Update the list of stations to consider (from state or GACC)

-Note: Once you have a stationID list from one of the ways listed below, that stationID list is permanant unless you delete it.
+Note: Once you have a stationID list from one of the ways listed below, that stationID list is permanent unless you delete it.
 So, if you create a stationID list for all the sites in California and then call one of the create/update functions (seen below) for a different state/gacc, those new sites will be added to the existing stationID list.

 There are multiple ways to create/update the stationID list.